 As we’ve discussed in earlier posts, different color schemes are based on different combinations of colors in the color wheel.
 Here’s a summarized image that we have used in previous articles to illustrate the variations.

-What is a Triadic Colour Scheme in Interior Design and Décor?
+What is a Triadic Colour Scheme?

 Triadic color schemes are created by using three colors that are equally spaced from each other on the famous color wheel.
 The idea probably sounds familiar because we have already discussed two triadic color schemes: